dimmyvi/tigress-requirements/draft-tigress-requirements.md

 - [Req-Connectivity] Sender and Receiver SHALL be allowed to be online at different times.
 Sender and Receiver SHALL never need to be online at the same time.
 - [Req-init] Solution SHOULD allow Sender to initiate credential transfer to Receiver over any messaging channel, with various degrees of security.
 - [Req-P2P] A credential transfer SHALL be strictly from one device to another (group sharing is not a goal).
 - [Req-Privacy] If Intermediary server is required - it SHALL not be able to correlate users between exchanges, or create a social graph.
-Intermediary server shall no be an arbiter of Identity.
+Intermediary server shall not be an arbiter of Identity.
 - [Req-Security] Solution SHOULD provide security of the provisioning data transferred (MITM, brute-force attacks on the content, DDOS attacks etc).
 - [Req-Notify] Solution SHOULD support a notification mechanism to inform devices on the content update on Intermediary server.
 - [Req-Revoke] Solution SHALL maintain access control, allowing Sender to revoke before the share has been accepted, and for Receiver to end transfer at any time.